meetkabeershah/meetkabeershah.github.io/_posts/2015-7-17-RocketLaunch.md

+---
+layout: post
+title: A rocket to the moon
+---

 #Our very first launch!

 We are working on our project [#RocketToTheMoon](http://nerdspal.com/).
 Initially, our most efforts were directed towards making it cost effective using [Mono](http://www.mono-project.com/).
 Somehow we understood that in order to save business expenses we are delaying it's global demo.